Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

 As Table~\ref{tab:results} shows, for the stable parameter sets, the RBM reproduces single nucleon energies well.
-This is particularly striking for the RB with only two elements, which gives an error of about $0.6\%$ despite all ten parameters being varied in the test sample.
-In terms of speed-up when calculating the 500 testing points, the RB with $n=(2,4,8)$ were $6$, $4$, and $2$ times faster than the exact solver, respectively.
-We expect greater speed-ups to be achieved by using techniques developed for nonlinear problems, such as \cite{barrault2004empirical,grepl2007efficient}, and by integrating the RBM directly into the routine that calculates the DFT solutions, in a strategy similar to the offline/online procedure often seen in the RBM literature \cite{quarteroni2015reduced}.
-This integration could enable large scale model UQ studies for a wide range of EDFs, an endeavor which, up to now, seemed inaccessible.
+This is particularly striking for the reduced basis with only two elements, which gives an error of about $0.6\%$ despite all ten parameters being varied in the test sample.
+In terms of speed-up when calculating the 500 testing points, the reduced basis with $n=(2,4,8)$ were $6$, $4$, and $2$ times faster than the exact solver, respectively.
+We note that these speedups were obtained without precomputing any of the terms involved in Eq.~\eqref{eqn:projections}.
+Greater speed-ups can be achieved by precomputing as many of the terms in Eq.~\eqref{eqn:projections} as possible, in the traditional strategy of an offline/online procedure often seen in RBM applications.
+Indeed, by separating the Hamiltonian in Eq.~\eqref{eq: Hamiltonian DFT} into the parts that can and cannot be precalculated (called affine and non-affine in the RBM literature~\cite{quarteroni2015reduced}), we achieve speed-ups of more than 250 times with respect to the exact solver for a reduced basis of two elements.

+The parts of the Hamiltonian~\eqref{eq: Hamiltonian DFT} that are non-affine in the parameters can be made affine by using techniques such as the Empirical Interpolation Method~\cite{barrault2004empirical,grepl2007efficient}.
+The terms that are nonlinear in the wavefunctions on the other hand, such as powers of the density $\rho$, can present a problem due to a combinatorially increasing terms ($M_k$) in Eq.~\eqref{eqn:affine_decomposition}.
+We will further study these challenges in a future work.

+Speed-up gains of more than two orders of magnitude will enable large scale model UQ studies for a wide range of EDFs \cite{giuliani2022bayes}, an endeavor which, up to now, seemed inaccessible.
 Furthermore, the RBM approach could also reduce the penalty of using higher-dimensional solvers for systematic studies and UQ, calculations previously limited to spherical and cylindrical symmetries.
+Finally, the trained emulators could be deployed in a cloud computing environment \cite{bmex}, fostering collaborative research and facilitating the expansion of the scientific network.